 Coral cover has increased significantly at the offshore Keswick Island location and macroalgal cover has been relatively stable.
-However, there have been marked and significant changes in benthic cover at all three inshore locations over the more than a decade covered by these surveys.
-The cover of macroalgae has increased from a mean of 9% cover in 2006 to a peak of 47% at the time of the latest July 2018 ambient survey.
+However, there have been marked and significant changes in benthic cover at all three inshore locations over the thirteen years covered by these surveys.
+The cover of macroalgae increased from a mean of 9% cover in 2006 to a peak of 47% at the time of the July 2018 ambient survey and was 29% in June 2019.
 Physical cyclone damage has been the major impact on hard coral cover at these inshore locations, with all other impacts usually slight or non-significant.
-These changes in macroalgal and hard coral cover are apparently largely due to natural causes but it could be argued that they are partly due to nutrient increases and global warming that are human related.
+These changes in macroalgal and hard coral cover appear to largely be due to natural causes, however, it could be argued that they are partly due to nutrient increases and global warming that are human related.
 Unless rates of coral recovery improve over what has previously been measured during inter-cyclone periods in this region, or cyclone events become less frequent, it is unlikely that these inshore locations will regain baseline coral condition in the near future.
 Recovery times are estimated to be 3-6 years given best-case recovery scenarios and no further impacts.
+To better relate these changes to local changes in water quality it might be appropriate to make sure some loggers are moved closer to the coral monitoring locations.